elimelt/notes/operating-systems/lecture-notes/page-faults.md

 - process ID gets you to the base of the page table
 - VPN portion of VA gets you to the PTE
 - data structure analogous to page table (an array with an entry for each page in the address space) contains disk address of page
-- at this point, it’s just a simple matter of I/O
+- at this point, it's just a simple matter of I/O
 - must be positive that the target page frame remains available!

 ### Find or create a page frame